SalimSalimi/VueJsCourse/README.md

 * Sometimes, it's better to use a computed property instead of a filter for performance wise.
 Because while using filters, VueJs is always recreating the DOM and it can lead to performance issues.
 Instead, we should use **computed** properties, because they are calculated whenever there is an update to the computed property.
 Example: Filtering an array according to the user input.

+### Mixins
+When we have a shared properties with some components, we can declare a mixin in a js file and export.
+Then we import like a normal component.
+To use it, we should declare it in `mixins` property of a component which is an array.
+Example: `import { mixin } from './mixin.js` then in property:
+`mixins: ['mixin']`.

 ## Properties

 - **el**: The id of the HTML element that we want to connect our Vue object